Our Research

 How long do you have to live in Alabama to get in-state tuition rates?

 To be considered an Alabama resident and qualify for in-state tuition, you need to prove that you moved to Alabama for reasons other than education and that you intend to stay there for the foreseeable future.
-When evaluating your residency, institutions consider whether you have relatives, own real estate, pay income taxes, are employed full-time, etc. in the state.
+When evaluating your residency, institutions consider factors such as whether you pay income taxes or are employed full-time in the state.
 Some groups, such as military veterans, active-duty service members, and permanent full-time employees, may be able to access in-state tuition rates without meeting the residency requirement.

 Who qualifies for reduced tuition costs in Alabama?